adot8/obsidian-notes/Blue Teaming/Splunk/Core User/Splunk Components.md

 ### Search Heads
 - This is the component that users connect to to actually **search** for the data saved into Splunk
+- The `Search Head` sends the the search requests to the `indexers` and gives the results back to the user
+- `Search Heads` can distribute search requests to multiple `indexers` and merge the results back to the user